Kong/insomnia-docs/docs/insomnia/git-sync.md

 Here are some strategies to help with conflicts:

-* Each team member should make changes in a separate branch to avoid conflicts.
-Changes should be merged into master once reviewed and approved by other team members (eg. GitHub pull request).
+* Each collaborator should make changes in a separate branch to avoid conflicts.
+Changes should be merged into master once reviewed and approved by other collaborators (eg. GitHub pull request).
 * If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog.